thephpleague/url/4.0/components/host.md

 <p class="message-warning">if the specified offset does not exist, no modification is performed and the current object is returned.</p>

-<p class="message-notice">This method is used by the Hierarchical URI <code>replaceLabel</code> method</p>
+<p class="message-notice">This method is used by the URI modifier <code>replaceLabel</code></p>

 ### Remove labels

 To remove labels from the current object you can use the `Host::without` method.
 This method expects a single argument and will returns a new `Host` object without the selected labels.

-The argument can be an array containing a list of offsets to remove.
+The argument is an array containing a list of offsets to remove.

 ~~~php
 use League\Uri\Components\Host;